The Fair Work Agency

-The UK Government has plans to launch a single entity that will oversee the enforcement of employment rights, named the Fair Work Agency (FWA).
+As part of the wider implementation of employment law updates in the UK, the Government have now launched a single entity that will oversee the enforcement of employment rights, named the Fair Work Agency (FWA).
 And if you’re an employer, it’s worth paying attention.

-The proposal is part of a wider effort to tackle workplace exploitation and strengthen employment rights across the country.
-And the first phases to implement it is set out in the Employment Rights Bill, which is currently being considered by the House of Lords.
+The agency is part of a wider effort to tackle workplace exploitation and strengthen employment rights across the country.

 So, what exactly is it and how might it impact your business?
 Let’s break it down.